robotseu/robotseu.github.io/index.md

 ## News
++ We have a paper accepted by TCDS, congratulations to Xin Xu![2022.6]
 + We have a paper accepted by JINT, congratulations to Yinghui![2022.4]
 + We have a paper accepted by RAS![2022.1]
 + We have won the 1st and 2nd prize of 2021 Jiangsu Province College Students Robot Competition(Visual Recognition Group)!
 [2021.11]